Generative AI Misuse Potential in Cyber Security Education: A Case Study of a UK Degree Program: Security Education as an Area of Concern

-Technical cyber security education shares similar challenges to those faced by computer science programs (e.g.\ see~\cite{rogers2024attitudes}).
-For example, students might be tempted to rely on LLMs to generate solutions or reports for practical assessments, such as scripting exploits or identifying vulnerabilities in simulated network environments.
-This misuse carries the risk that learners will (i) acquire superficial or incorrect knowledge, (ii) fail to develop core investigative and analytical skills, and (iii) bypass formative experiences crucial to professional competence.
-These factors are shared more broadly other fields of education, such as medicine~\cite{mortlock2024generative,gilson2023does} and the law~\cite{nelson2024other}.
+The area shares many of the challenges faced by computer science programs~\cite{rogers2024attitudes}, but these are amplified by the high-stakes context in which graduates operate.
+Students may be tempted to rely on LLMs to generate solutions or reports for practical assessments; for instance, scripting attacks (e.g.\ exploits), drafting penetration test reports, or describing vulnerabilities in simulated environments.
+Offloading substantial parts of the reasoning process to an LLM may short-circuit the development of the professional judgment that programs are designed to cultivate.
+Such misuse risks superficial or incorrect understanding of core concepts, underdeveloped investigative and analytical skills, and bypassing formative experiences that are critical to professional competence.
+Analogous concerns have been raised in other applied, high-responsibility fields such as medicine~\cite{mortlock2024generative,gilson2023does} and the law~\cite{nelson2024other}.

-The repercussions of insufficient or deficient training are significant as cyber security professionals often assume critical roles in organisations across various sectors, including financial services, healthcare, and government.
-In many environments, an inability to correctly diagnose and respond to attacks can lead to severe data breaches, operational losses, or national security breaches in the most sensitive roles.
-A recent survey by the UK government Department for Science, Innovation and Technology (DSIT)~\cite{dcms2024} suggests that most frontline security operations and consultancy roles require a graduate degree.
-Approximately 42\% of cyber security firms have personnel with specialist higher education degrees in the area; and 1/4 staff members possessed a specialist IT or cyber security degree.
-Further afield, a US study of over 11,000 job postings in 2020 estimated that approximately 60\% of entry-level roles required a college degree, 24\% a graduate degree, and 29\% preferred a specialist cyber security certification~\cite{marquardson2020skills}.

-Because professionals are often entrusted with safeguarding sensitive information and the operational security of organisations, it is critical that employers can rely on the credibility of assessments to validate a candidate’s qualifications and capabilities.
-The abuse of LLMs to manipulate assessment outcomes undermines this trust, making it more challenging to distinguish genuinely competent professionals from those who have improperly obtained their credentials.
-From a program design perspective, ensuring that students genuinely develop technical, analytical, and strategic competencies is vital; teaching staff must strike a balance between theoretical instruction and hands-on activities, while also introducing rigorous safeguards against the misuse of automated tools.
-If graduates lack the requisite theoretical and practical expertise due to LLM misuse, they pose a tangible risk to the organisations and infrastructures they are tasked with protecting.